Moratorium period exceeding six months may result in vitiating overall credit discipline: RBI to SC

 Initially, the RBI on March 27 had issued the circular which allowed lending institutions to grant a moratorium on payment of instalments of term loans falling due between March 1, 2020, and May 31,2020, due to the pandemic.

 Later, the period of the moratorium was extended till August 31 this year.
-(AGENCIES)
+(PTI)

 Moratorium period exceeding six months may result in vitiating overall credit discipline: RBI to SC

-NEW DELHI : A loan moratorium exceeding six months might result in “vitiating the overall credit discipline”, which will have a “debilitating impact” on the process of credit creation in the economy, the Reserve Bank of India has told the Supreme Court.
+NEW DELHI, Oct 10: A loan moratorium exceeding six months might result in “vitiating the overall credit discipline”, which will have a “debilitating impact” on the process of credit creation in the economy, the Reserve Bank of India has told the Supreme Court.